newman8r/dna-site-extension/dna_site_import.md

 Additional notes (NEW):
 - The same POST/JSON/HTML extraction logic is used for both the primary and the additional segments CSV.
 - We always fetch with `credentials: 'include'` and normalize relative links against the current origin.

+### Manual Skip (“Skip kit”) — NEW
+- Location: Reports (beta) controls row, next to “Load Next”.
+- Purpose: When a kit cannot be processed (transient page issue, content anomaly, etc.), the operator can mark it as a manual error and immediately proceed to the next kit.
+- Behavior:
+  - Posts to Atlas with `status=error` and `notes=manual-skip` for the current `{ ocn, kit, site: 'PRO' }`.
+  - Increments the “Skipped (errors)” counter pill.
+  - Clears any downloaded files for the current kit (`gmReportsFiles`) and refreshes the progress dots.
+  - Closes any open segment search tabs to prevent buildup.
+  - Fetches the next kit via `GET /atlas/legacy/next?site=PRO`, populates inputs, and resumes according to auto‑run settings:
+    - If auto‑run is active with remaining count and delay, shows countdown then triggers the next run.
+    - Otherwise, leaves the next kit loaded for manual action.
+  - Works mid‑run; designed to be used while auto grabbing kits from the list.

 ### Progress UI and file management
 - The Reports tab shows a “Downloaded reports” list with each file and actions: